Looking for the best bed bug heaters in 2018?

 The product uses one central heater to control the temperature within the zippered pouch.
 The temperature rises to roughly 130 degrees Fahrenheit, which is enough to kill adults, nymphs, and bed bug eggs.

 This device weighs roughly 10 lbs. and can hold an additional 10 lbs. of items.
 It is easy to clean and can kill bed bugs within hours.
-I recommend this product to people on a budget, since it is less expensive than other heats at $200.
+I recommend this product to people on a budget and don't want to spend too much on a heater.

 The ZappBug Heat Chamber is largest product offered, providing a very large space measuring 80”x111”x 57.5” inches.